LBALab/twinsuniverse/wiki/keypad.md

 <img
 src="assets/lba1/brundle_island/lba1-brundle_island-teleportation_center_inside_penguins.jpg"
-title="assets/lba1/brundle_island/lba1-brundle_island-teleportation_center_inside_penguins.jpg"
-width="200"
-alt="assets/lba1/brundle_island/lba1-brundle_island-teleportation_center_inside_penguins.jpg" />
-The keypard is not an integral part of the game, but Twinsen can use it to open the secret room in the Teleportation Center.
+title="The secret room inside the Teleportation Center" width="200" alt="The secret room inside the Teleportation Center" /> The keypard is not an integral part of the game, but Twinsen can use it to open the secret room in the Teleportation Center.
 This room is full of [Meca-Penguins](Meca-Penguin "wikilink"), but it is only possible to have one penguin at a time in LBA 1.

 ## Related Threads